aws/aws-lambda-dotnet/README.md

 ## Blueprints

 Blueprints in this repository are .NET Core Lambda functions that can used to get started.
-In Visual Studio the Blueprints are avalible when creating a new project and selecting the AWS Lambda Project.
+In Visual Studio the Blueprints are available when creating a new project and selecting the AWS Lambda Project.

 ### Dotnet CLI Templates